I can't connect to a public website that's hosted on my Amazon Elastic Compute Cloud (Amazon EC2) instance.

 running

-2. If firewalld is running, then run these commands to configure it to allow connections on ports 80 and 443.
-The last command in this example reloads the service so that the new rules take effect:
+If the firewalld service is running, then run the following commands to allow connections on TCP ports 80 and 443:

 success